azdavis/azdavis.net/README.md

 Run `scripts/dev.sh` to run a local dev server.

 It will set up auto-reloading for when files in `posts` change.
-However, it will **not** auto-reload if the build script changes.
+However, it will **not** auto-reload if the build script or static files (like CSS) change.

 The build script is built only once, when the dev server starts up.
 To rebuild it, re-run the dev script.